CodeSharp3210/Clover-Kodi-Addon/README.md

-# Kodi-RPC
+# Clover-Kodi-Addon
-A Kodi Addon to show other your Kodi activity.
+A Kodi Addon to show other your Kodi activity in Discord with other tools like Cache and Logs Cleaner.
 Developed By CodeSharp

-To use this addon, you need to follow these steps:
+To use the addon for RPC, you need to follow these steps:

 WARNING: To use this addon, you must be on the same connection between the Kodi Client and the Discord bridge server.